davidaknowles/stream/README.md

 - STREAM with cross-attention conditioning on cell state.

 The FiLM variant maps cell state to feature-wise scale/shift parameters applied to regulatory token states.
 The cross-attention variant maps cell state to context tokens that regulatory tokens attend to.
 Both STREAM variants use the same CRE links, AlphaGenome embeddings, promoter-token readout, selected genes, and minibatch OT setup as the baseline comparison.

-The GPU Slurm scripts use `STREAM_PYTHON=$HOME/venv/torchfix/bin/python` by default when that venv exists, because the local `PyTorch/2.1.2-foss-2023b` module can fail to import torch on current nodes due to a missing `libibverbs.so.1` runtime.
-Override `STREAM_PYTHON` if a different working torch environment is desired.

 Prepare gene/TSS/CRE links: